Innomen/TextCapture/README.md

 # TextCapture for Godot 4

-Cancleing this, it dosent actually work, only some of the text is catpured and the ai can't spot the problem.
+Canceling this, it doesn't actually work, only some of the text is captured and the ai can't spot the problem.
 It will be less work just to find/make a true screen OCR to ascii translator.
 Maybe as a plugin for the screen shot utility. /sigh

 **Capture Godot editor text directly - no screenshots or OCR needed.**